Arithmetic Deformation of Line Bundles: Introduction

 Secondly, the ``sufficiently large period image'' assumption is necessary to ensure that if $Z$ is atypical, it is also positive-dimensional (in the sense of period dimension).
 As we explain in \S\ref{sec: non-examples} below, our results are false without this assumption, and the fact that geometric Zilber-Pink reasoning requires the intersections to be positive dimensional allows one to see the necessity of this assumption in a different way.

-\paragraph{Comment on Effectivity} If the family in \ref{mainthm1} or \ref{mainthm2} is known to satisfy some stronger conditions (take $R = \sO_L[1/N]$ case in \S\ref{sec: general setup}), then the locus $\sE$ appearing in the statements of the theorems and various loci which appeared in the sketch above can in principle be computed by an algorithm run on a sufficiently powerful computer, given explicit projective equations for the family as input.
+\paragraph{Comment on Effectivity} The locus $\sE$ appearing in the statements of the theorems and various loci which appeared in the sketch above can in principle be computed by an algorithm run on a sufficiently powerful computer, given explicit projective equations for the family as input.
 In the case of the generic fibres of these loci (i.e., if we were to compute them over a characteristic zero field), the necessary theory for writing down these algorithms is developed in \cite{zbMATH07673321}.
 In particular, \cite{zbMATH07673321} gives explicit algorithms for computing the Hodge bundle, Hodge filtration, and Gauss-Manin connection from a set of projective equations as well as for computing all of the jet-related constructions we will use.
 Subject to limitations in the computational literature concerning algebro-geometric constructions over a more general base ring $R = \mathcal{O}_{L}[1/N]$ --- for instance, we are not aware of a detailed algorithmic approach to Chevalley's Theorem on images of constructible sets in this context --- this could be generalized to compute the locus in our paper as well.